Williams Food Works Sausage Facility

-Innovative was excited to complete and turn Williams Food Works’ facility fully over to service in August.
-The commissioning team had the nearly 2,000-horsepower processing plant up and running in just 6 days!
-This project is a great example of how our engineering, construction and commissioning teams work together at Innovative to succeed and exceed expectations in our design-build operation.
+Innovative was excited to complete and turn Williams Food Works’ facility over to our service department in August.
+The commissioning team had the nearly 2,000-horsepower processing plant up and running in just six days!
+This project is a great example of how our engineering, construction, and commissioning teams work together exceed expectations in our design-build operation.

 Williams Food Works is a ready-to-eat, value-added plant.
-From the facility in Union City, Tennessee, sausage patties are shipped all over North America and Canada.
+From its facility in Union City, Tennessee, sausage patties are shipped all over North America and Canada.

 We were awarded the project in May of 2017 with RFW Construction Group.
 Engineers immediately started on the design process and were on site starting glycol and underground work last summer.

-The project consisted of 10 Innovative penthouses, 16 Guntner evaporators with Innovative valve stations, 2 Evapco critical process air units, 4 Frick screw compressors, 3 Frick evaporator condensers and more.
+The project consisted of 10 Innovative penthouses, 16 Guntner evaporators with Innovative valve stations, two Evapco critical process air units, four Frick screw compressors, three Frick evaporator condensers and more.

-The system has a full ePSM program; Innovative team members went and trained Williams Food Works staff on the PSM program.
-It has an Allen-Bradley PLC control microprocessor.
-It enables HMI graphics with a full 3D animated system.
-The advanced technology offers multiple levels of alarms, including texting and emailing.
+The system has a full ePSM program; Innovative team members trained the Williams Food Works staff on the PSM program.
+It has an Allen-Bradley PLC control microprocessor that enables HMI graphics with a full 3D animated system.
+The advanced technology offers multiple levels of alarms, including texting and email.

 The penthouses were set in November and we went into full construction after that.
-Two of the cooler penthouses are convertible; they have the option to convert the cooler space to freezer later on if they want to.
+Two of the cooler penthouses are convertible, meaning Williams has the option to convert cooler space to freezer later on if they wish.

 The total capacity of the facility is 1,854 horsepower and it has a total ammonia charge of 23,000 pounds.
 A unique aspect of the project was the blast freezing pallets.
 We were freezing more than half a million pounds of sausage at a time!

-During the project, western Tennessee was extremely rainy; it made the project difficult at all levels of construction.
-However, this didn’t stop our production!
-Despite extreme challenges due to weather, Innovative finished the project on time.
+During the project, western Tennessee was extremely rainy.
+The inclement weather made the project more difficult at all levels of construction, but that didn’t stop our production!
+Innovative still finished the project on time.

-In August, we were extremely pleased with how smoothly start up went.
+In August, we were extremely pleased with how smoothly the plant’s start-up went.
 The commissioning team had the plant up and running in just 6 days!
-They couldn’t do their job as successfully without our engineering and construction team taking it to the next level as well.
+They wouldn’t have been able to do their job as successfully without our engineering and construction team doing such a great job on the front end of the contract.
 Kudos to everyone involved!